 For instance, if you say “ma” as if you were asking a question, then it would mean “rough”.
 However, the same “ma”, pronounced in a neutral, flat way, would mean something completely different- “scold”.
 This fascinating language system is definitely challenging to learn, but it is one of the things that makes Chinese so unique.

 Chinese is the fastest growing language

 The Chinese economy overtook the U.S. one in 2015 and, ever since, the country has been gaining momentum both in cultural and economic terms.
 It’s no surprise that the Chinese language is now seen as a gateway to new business opportunities.
-China’s enormous markets across various industries such as trade, finance, consulting etc., are enough of an incentive for the Western world to adopt the difficult language.
+China’s enormous markets across various industries such as trade, finance, consulting, etc. are enough of an incentive for the Western world to adopt a difficult language.
 What you will find is that, despite its complexity and somewhat limited practice, Chinese is the fastest growing second language in the West.

 Learning Chinese can actually change your brain

 It has been discovered that Mandarin Chinese speakers need both sides of their brain in order to distinguish between the different intonation and meaning of words.
 English speakers rely more heavily on phonological information rather than on the tones of the languages, which is why they only need to use the left side of the brain when communicating.
 What is interesting about the brain activity of Chinese speakers is the bilateral network connecting the two brain hemispheres, which allows them to attribute meaning to sound.

 Mandarin is only one of the several Chinese dialects